sagemath/trac_to_gh/Issue 6606.md

 # Issue 6606: [with patch; needs review] Add a more efficient implementation of index for Gamma(N).

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6606

 Original creator: simon